syyunn/deeplab_imseg/README.md

 ### Run the segmentation
 > cd ~/deeplab_imseg && python run.py

-#it takes a while at the first to download 4 different tf models
+#It takes a while at the first time to download 4 different tf models
-#each model name is one of ['mobilenetv2_coco_voctrainaug', 'mobilenetv2_coco_voctrainval','xception_coco_voctrainaug', 'xception_coco_voctrainval'] with the size of 24MB, 24MB, 420MB, 420MB resp.
+#Each model name is one of ['mobilenetv2_coco_voctrainaug', 'mobilenetv2_coco_voctrainval','xception_coco_voctrainaug', 'xception_coco_voctrainval'] with the size of 24MB, 24MB, 420MB, 420MB resp.

 ### Those model names could be used as an option of run.py
 > python run.py --model mobilenetv2_coco_voctrainaug

 #use small modles if your task is simple